The definitive dictionary of power dynamics defines manipulation as:

 - Make the individuals dependent: the leaders don’t want to fix the individuals for good, but prefers them dependent on the group

 - The Red Pill: an analysis of self-identities in manosphere group

 - Healthy individualism: an analysis of the value of healthy individualism

 And to see this manipulation from the point of view leaders, see:

 3. Leaders Naturally Engage in Pro-Group Feints

-Leaders engage heavily in the pro-group feints we discussed early.
+Leaders engage heavily in the pro-group feints we discussed before.

 Simple: as the leaders of those groups they gain the most if everyone gives up personal power to empower the group.